wofsauge/IsaacDocs/docs/Room.md

 ### Has·Water·Pits () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean HasWaterPits ( ) {: .copyable aria-label='Functions' }
+Returns `true` if the room contains pits that have liquid in them (e.g. lava in Mines, tar in Dank Depths, etc.).

 ___
 ### Invalidate·Pickup·Vision () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void InvalidatePickupVision ( ) {: .copyable aria-label='Functions' }
-Causes chest previews from Guppy's Eye to be updated on the next frame
+Causes chest previews from Guppy's Eye to be updated on the next frame.

 ___
 ### Is·Ambush·Active () {: aria-label='Functions' }